tfabris/BlueGigaEmpeg/README.md

 by sleeping and waking the empeg with a long press on the top button of the front panel.

+When trying to pair, turn off any nearby Bluetooth devices which are in "discoverable" mode or "pairing" mode.
+The BlueGigaEmpeg has no user interface, so it has no way to pick and choose which device it's trying to pair with.
+It will attempt to pair with the first one it sees, so if there's more than one in the immediate neighborhood, it might not get the one you think it's getting.

 One final note about the pairing process: Paired devices share a set of security keys with each other.
 Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
 If your car stereo